 Snickers – Snickers is a brand of Mars Wrigley, which is the world leader in chocolate sales.
-They manufacturer other notable candy products such as 3 Musketeers, Doublemint Gum, M&Ms, Milky Way, and Twix.
+They manufacture other notable candy products such as 3 Musketeers, Doublemint Gum, M&Ms, Milky Way, and Twix.
 They are headquartered in McLean, Virginia.

-Baby Ruth – Baby Ruth is owned the Ferrara Candy Company based out of Chicago, Illinois.
+Baby Ruth – Baby Ruth is owned by the Ferrara Candy Company based out of Chicago, Illinois.
 Other brands owned by Ferrara are Nerds, Butterfinger, Crunch Bar, Laffy Taffy, and more.
 Ferrara recently purchased Nestle’s U.S. confectionery business for $2.8 billion, which included the brands Baby Ruth, Butterfinger, Sweetarts, Fun Dip, and several other candies in its portfolio.

 How They Got Their Names?